Jamaican Beef Patty

 Experience Jamaican Culture Up Close

 The fusion culture of African, British, Spanish, German, Irish, Indian, Chinese and Indigenous traditions is the foundation of Jamaican heritage and its diverse historic tapestry.
-Built on this coming together of sorts, the country’s modern landscape is complex and friendly.
-Between English being the official language, a plethora of vibrant festivals, the party spirit of reggae and tropical nature, Jamaica is a favorite amongst travelers.
-And, with the country known as Xamayca, or the “Land of Wood and Water,” by the Tainos tribe, you can bet that you’re in for some stunning scenery.
+Built on this coming together, the country’s modern landscape is complex and friendly.
+With English as the official language, lively festivals, reggae’s party vibe and beautiful tropical scenery, Jamaica is a favorite destination for travelers.
+And, with a name like Xamayca, or the “Land of Wood and Water,” you can bet you’re in for some stunning scenery.

 Jamaica and all of its rhythms, flavors and celebrations are just a Royal Caribbean cruise away.
 But before you book your Caribbean vacation, here’s a guide to Jamaican culture and traditions.